UoEMainLibrary/lost-and-found/README.md

 ## Citing

-If you use, implement, or reference this project, please cite it as '*Lost and Found*' and provide clear attribution to Heritage Collections, The University of Edinburgh, in publications, software, or documentation where appropriate.
+If you use, implement, or reference this project, please cite it as *Lost and Found* and provide clear attribution to Heritage Collections, The University of Edinburgh, in publications, software, or documentation where appropriate.

 ## Licenses